 - By drinking rosé we can evoke the memories of the last summer as our brain often connects flavors with experiences from the past.
 A hint of St. Tropez in a cloudy London or a cool Stockholm?
 Everyone who has visited the South of France would agree with me, that bringing up the atmosphere of this wonderful place on Earth anywhere feels great.

 In Provence 80% of wine produced is pink, but styles differ considerably because of diverse soils and microclimates.
 Provence is also the largest Appelation Controlée in France, thus it is no wonder that it is mostly known for production of rosé wine.
 Therefore they do not need to be necessarily considered as low quality wines.
 Similar to humans, they spark with energy when young.
 Their main purpose follows naturally from their youthful qualities – they are refreshing and please the palate with their fresh fruity character.
 Light and energising wines are often preferred during the summer and are highly suitable for drinking in warm climates.
 Their invigorating and cooling properties cool the heat down as an inner air-conditioning system.
 Like a lemonade they quench thirst and spark up a good spirit.

 Rosé wine is also a wonderful food partner.
-Seafood, fruit, pork, quiche, pizza, exotic cuisine with mild spices and charcuterie all go very well with this wine.
+Seafood, fruit, even the tricky white asparagus, pork, quiche, pizza, exotic cuisine with mild spices and charcuterie all go very well with this wine.

 Serve it well-chilled and in general use it as you would most of white wines.
 As a refreshing aperitif or with suitable food.

 My favorite rosés from Provence and Var are: